The Great Kabuki: Professional wrestling career

-Mera was born on September 8, 1948 in Nobeoka, Japan.
+Mera was born on September 8, 1948, in Nobeoka, Japan.
 He started wrestling in 1964 at the age of 16 for the Japanese Wrestling Association.
 He left Japan to compete in the United States in the 1970s.
 From there he wrestled all over the world, including All Japan Pro Wrestling, several territories of the National Wrestling Alliance including Jim Crockett Promotions, Mid-South, Continental Wrestling Association and World Class Championship Wrestling under the name Akihisa Takachihō.
-He also used the name Yoshino Sato (with authorization from his mentor the original Yoshinosato, former sumotori Junzo Hasegawa, who lead JWA during its dying days), which was later shortened to Mr. Sato (not to be confused with Akio Sato, who later used the moniker in other American territories).
+He also used the names Yoshino Sato and Devil Sato (with authorization from his mentor the original Yoshinosato, former sumotori Junzo Hasegawa, who lead JWA during its dying days), which was later shortened to Mr. Sato (not to be confused with Akio Sato, who later used the moniker in other American territories).

 Mera adopted the Great Kabuki persona in World Class in 1981.
 The character was created by Gary Hart, based on an old gimmick used by Filipino wrestler Rey Urbano, a former partner of Hasegawa's in the U.S. Kabuki kept his hair in a mop cut which kept his facial features mostly hidden; he also painted his face.
 Hart explained that his face was scarred in a bed of hot coals during a match with Tiger Jeet Singh in Singapore.
 He was most often a heel and was managed by most of the top heel managers of the 1970s and early 1980s.
 When he was a babyface, he was very unpredictable and could turn at any time, making him somewhat of an anti-hero, or tweener.
 Kabuki had a pre-match ritual of showing his skills with the nunchaku that intimidated most opponents.
 In WCCW, he joined H & H Limited while managed by Arman Hussein and Gary Hart and tagged with masked wrestler Magic Dragon while building on his singles work.
 After an injury in 1983, he joined Skandor Akbar's Devastation Inc.

 In the early 1980s, the Kabuki character would sometimes be portrayed by wrestler Kazuharu Sonoda, who had been Mera's teammate Magic Dragon in the WCCW.
-These were mainly appearances for World Class Championship Wrestling, Jim Crockett Promotions, and Georgia Championship Wrestling, as well as appearances in Japan from 1981-84.
+These were mainly appearances for World Class Championship Wrestling, Jim Crockett Promotions, and Georgia Championship Wrestling, as well as appearances in Japan from 1981 to 1984.
 Sonoda's Kabuki would never appear alongside Gary Hart.
 Gary Hart did not want Mera or himself to work elsewhere due to their characters' drawing power, but he would allow Sonoda to play the role as deal to promoters who wanted Kabuki for their shows.
 These appearances continued until Sonoda's death in 1987.

 Kabuki was the first wrestler to blow Asian mist into his opponents' faces.
 When Keiji Mutoh debuted in Jim Crockett Promotions as The Great Muta in March 1989, Mutoh was billed by manager Gary Hart as Kabuki's son due to the similarities in style and the use of Asian mist.
 In reality, they are not related.